-Herzlich Willkommen zum ersten Fightclub Ansbach-BJJ-Turnier!
+Herzlich Willkommen zum zweiten Fightclub Ansbach-BJJ-Turnier!

 Das vorrangige Ziel des Turniers ist es, eine Plattform zu schaffen für solche Personen, die noch keine größere Turniererfahrung haben bzw.
 Hemmungen haben, an solchen Events teilzunehmen.
 Hier wollen wir eine sichere Umgebung bieten.
 Bitte beachtet das bei eurer Anmeldung.